fjudith/coreos-kubernetes/multi-node/vsphere-powercli/README.md

 * [VMware vSphere Power CLI](https://code.vmware.com/web/dp/tool/vsphere_powercli/6.5)

 ## Administrative permission

-Deployer must own Administrative permission on the workstation in order ton install the several software packages required.
+Deployer must own Administrative permissions on the workstation in order ton install the required software packages required.

 **Windows Powershell must runs as an Administrator**.

 ## Chocolatey

 Chocolatey is an advanded software package manager similar to nuGet and brew (MacOS).
-It will be used to install the various software pre-requisites to run the deployment scritps
+It will be used to install the various software pre-requisites to run the deployment scripts

 ## Windows Management Framework 5.1

 If WMF version 5.0 or later is not installed.
+Run the following command line in `Windows Powershell` command prompt running as an Administrator.

 ```powershell
 choco install powershell